ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A: I’d say karma.
 That’s kind of why we named it.
 It was an alliteration, so that’s always a go-to.
 I’m not a Buddhist or Hindu, but definitely when I think of karma—realizing where and how you get products—you definitely have that purpose in mind that you know you put good karma back out there.

 Q. What’s something most people don’t know about Karma Cream?
 A. We have fair trade.
 It took a year to open, which is a terrible thing.
 It was a smoke shop.
 It was a complete wreck in here.
 Everything was tore up.
 It wasn’t intended to be a café.
-It was kind of a weird set-up.
+It was kind of a weird setup.
 We had to do lot of work to get this place to make any kind of sense.
 It’d definitely small.
 We’ve outgrown it, so we do our best to meet the demand.
 We certainly need more space.
 I try to be pretty conservative.
 It’s best to work with what you have until you’re 100 percent sure you’ve outgrown it.
 In the meantime, you should play it safe and don’t mess with the formula.

 Fick said he never thought he would become an owner of a coffee shop.